emqxarchive/emqx-docs-en/source/plugins.rst

     %% Garbage Collection: 10 minutes
     recon.gc_interval = 600

-Reloader  hot load plugin
+Reloader Hot Reload Plugin
 --------------------------

-`emqx_reloader`_  is used for code hot-upgrade.
-After loading the plug-in, EMQ X updates the code automatically according to the configuration interval.
+`emqx_reloader`_  is used for code hot-upgrade during impelementation and debugging.
+After loading this plug-in, EMQ X updates the codes automatically according to the configuration interval.

-At the same time, a CLI command is also provided to specify a module to reload:
+A CLI command is also provided to force a module to reload:

 .. code:: bash

     ./bin/emqx_ctl reload <Module>

 ..
-NOTE:: This plugin is not recommended for product deployment environments.
+NOTE:: This plugin is not recommended for production environments.

-Reloader plugin configuration
+Reloader Plugin Configuration
 ::::::::::::::::::::::::::::::

 etc/plugins/emqx_reloader.conf: